Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-- Non livable areas such as a garage or attic.
+- Non-livable areas such as a garage or attic.

 - Anyplace within 6 feet of a water source or sink.
-Kitchen counter tops, bathrooms or near a hot tub for instance.
+Kitchen countertops, bathrooms or near a hot tub for instance.

 - Service outlets near equipment.
 An outlet, for instance, near a furnace and intended for use by servicemen must be GFCI protected.
 These will usually, but not always, fall under one of the other categories as well.

-It is often not a good idea to install a GFCI when the intended purpose is to operate a motor driven appliance as motors will occasionally trip the ground fault protection.
-A freezer in a garage, for example, may trip the GFI but may not be found for days or until food has thawed and destroyed.
+It is often not a good idea to install a GFCI when the intended purpose is to operate a motor-driven appliance as motors will occasionally trip the ground fault protection.
+A freezer in a garage, for example, may trip the GFI but may not be found for days or until food has thawed and been destroyed.
 Another place might be under the kitchen sink; that is within 6 feet of the sink but a garbage disposal or dishwasher may cause nuisance tripping.

-What Type of GFCI Should Be Purchased?
+What Type of GFCI Should I Buy?

-Wiring a GFCI Outlet
+How to Wire a GFCI Outlet

 Before beginning to wire your outlet, you will need to decide whether it is to protect any "downstream" outlets that may have been installed previously.

 Any electrical circuit begins at the panel box, goes to the first device or outlet, and from there to others.
 Those that are electrically further away from the panel are termed "downstream" and can be protected from ground faults by any GFCI outlet that is "upstream" from them.